luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 	Write as much as possible to page (ram) and flush to disk in batch

 2. Don’t Rely on OS's Virtual Memory
 	 Q: I know that I can implement buffer management to control disk access, but how do I know if it actually works? i.e. my db page isn't unnecessarily swapped/paged out by OS when it's still in use.
+Where is the line between trusting OS cache (Not MMAP) or disk cache (hardware cache)
-I probably need a test harness that test crash recovery ability
+	Test harness that test crash recovery ability is one way, but I want more deterministic confirmation